railstack/go-on-rails/README.md

 * and the :dependent action is triggered when destroying some related model
 * but the :through keyword not supported yet
 * databases specific functions between mysql, postgres are not covered yet
-* model callbacks in not available
+* model callbacks is not available
+* not support STI

 Really a lot...